Brayati SC

-Brayati Sport club (نادي برايتي), is an Iraqi sport club based in Erbil, Iraq that plays in the Iraq Division One, the second-tier of Iraqi football.
+Brayati Sport club (نادي برايتي), is an Iraqi sport club based in Erbil, Iraq that plays in the Iraqi Third Division League, the fifth-tier of Iraqi football.
 The club is also known as Yaney Brayati.
 The name Brayati is a Kurdish term meaning “Brotherhood”.

 Kits and crest

 Since its establishment Brayati football club has been mainly using green home kits (with white trimmings) and white away kits (with green trimmings) which remain the club's main colours to this day.